 We term this online action as a conversion – a measurable, identifiable action taken on your website by a user (prospect), underpinned with a financial imperative.

 The success of a website and how it converts, depends to a large part on its content.
-Content needs to resonate with your prospects and provide a positive user experience – to add value.
+Quality content needs to resonate with your prospects and provide a positive user experience – to add value.

 The delivery method of the content in converting visitors, also plays a role in the success of your website and helps to move prospects towards their conversion goals.